 Significant differences were in social isolation - men were more likely to avoid going out because of MEBO/PATM.
 Generally, men feel existentially more isolated than women. they are more likely to experience social isolation having fewer and shallower relationships.
 This gender gap translates to disparities in mental health and physical health outcomes like increased stroke risk or suicidality.

 Other, also expected, significant differences were in abdominal symptoms such as bloating.
-It is known that changes in progesterone and estrogen levels cause the body to retain more water and salt.
+It is well known that changes in progesterone and estrogen levels cause the body to retain more water and salt.

 We'll account for these differences when putting together everything we have learned.